makrai/notes/zhou2106-finetune-bert-acl22.md

 # 2 Preliminaries: Probing Methods 2

-## 2.1 classifier-based probe (eg, Tenney+ 2019; Jullien+ 2022) to assess how
+## 2.1 classifier-based probe (eg, Tenney+ 2019; Jullien+ 2022)

-well a representation supports classifiers for a task
+* assess how well a representation supports classifiers for a task
 * the most commonly used probes in the literature
   (eg Hewitt+ 2021; Whitney+ 2021; Belinkov, 2021)
-  * To understand how well a representation encodes the labels for a task, a probing classifier is trained over it, with the embeddings themselves kept frozen when the classifier is trained
+* To understand how well a representation encodes the labels for a task, a probing classifier is trained over it, with the embeddings kept frozen
 * For all our experiments, we use two-layer neural networks as our probe
   * grid-search to choose the best hyperparameters
   * Each best classifier is trained five times with different initializations